-Bathurst Community Transport has 3 main streams of funding:
+Bathurst Community Transport has two main streams of funding:

--

-- Commonwealth Home and Community Care Program – Department of Health and Ageing
+- Commonwealth Home Support Program (CHSP) – Department of Health

 - Community Program Funding – Transport for NSW

-- Frail older people with functional limitations as a result of moderate, sever and profound disabilities
+- Older people experiencing functional limitations as a result of moderate, severe or profound disabilities.

-- Younger person with a moderate, severe or profound disability
+- Younger people with a moderate, severe or profound disability.

-- Such other classes of persons, as are agreed upon by the Commonwealth Minister and the State Minister
+- Other persons, as agreed upon by the Commonwealth and State Ministers.

 The Western NSW Local Health provides limited funding to:

 - Assist persons needing access to health care in such places as Orange and the Sydney Metropolitan area, and;